RobTillaart/HX711/README.md

 ## Support

-At the moment I have developed more than 200 Arduino libraries, free to use under MIT license.

-If you appreciate these libraries you can support the development and maintenance:
+If you appreciate my libraries, you can support the development and maintenance:

 1. Improve the quality of the libraries by providing Pull Requests or issues.
-1. Donate hardware for testing
+1. Donate hardware for testing.
 1. Donate through PayPal or GitHub sponsors.

 Thank you,